daniellacosse/accounting/.github/issue_template.md

 ## goal 🏆

-_What problem do we want to solve?_
+_What problem do we want to solve and why?_

 ## resources 🕵️‍♀️